guidoism/escape/inspiration/jonesforth.md

         dictionary definition.
 (In truth, it works with any pointer into a word, not just the codeword pointer, and this is needed to do stack traces).

-        In this FORTH this is not so easy.
-In fact we have to search through the dictionary because we don't have a convenient back-pointer (as is often the case in other versions of FORTH).
+        In this Forth this is not so easy.
+In fact we have to search through the dictionary because we don't have a convenient back-pointer (as is often the case in other versions of Forth).
 Because of this search, CFA> should not be used when performance is critical, so it is only used for debugging tools such as the decompiler and printing stack traces.